 There’s no doubt that we naturally associate concrete in design with more industrial styles, bringing to mind the fast becoming ubiquitous former industrial warehouse converted to bright and contemporary loft living space.
 Concrete or concrete-effect porcelain tiles are a perfect choice here for an industrial aesthetic and lend themselves well to large open-plan areas, creating a backdrop that’s easily augmented by wood and metal furniture, exposed brick (or brick-effect) walls, and rustic accessories.

 It Can Be Surprisingly Sophisticated

 Of course, concrete is not just for those seeking an industrial style in their homes.
 When used with other high-quality materials like marble and brass, the look of this basic material is elevated, creating a warm and authentic contrast for more sophisticated styling.
-If larger areas of concrete feel too cold for you, consider using in smaller formats like the bathroom sink seen above, or look out for accessories like concrete planters, concrete lighting, or lamps with a concrete base.
+If larger areas of concrete feel too cold for you, consider using in smaller formats like the bathroom sink, or look out for accessories like concrete planters, concrete lighting, or lamps with a concrete base.